How Can We Help You?

 Bleed is an industry term that refers to the process of extending your design 1/8" (0.125”) past the outline of your label.
 This “bleed zone” is a buffer that ensures your design prints to the edge of the label, even if printer shifting occurs.
 You should fill this section with background colors or imagery only, not critical design elements, as it may not make it onto your label.
 You can turn on bleed guidelines in Maestro Label Designer or see them automatically enabled in the Custom Printed Label tool.

-Click "Learn More" below for further explanation.Was this answer helpful?
+Click "Learn More" below for further explanation or visit our Label Terminology Glossary.Was this answer helpful?
 141

 What's a die cut?